StackZero

 At this point, we have solved the problem of the mysql_real_escape_string function.

-But if we take the python script we used into the low difficulty level as our starting point, we have to consider that we have to change the HTTP method into POST.
+But if we take the Python script we used into the low difficulty level as our starting point, we have to consider that we have to change the HTTP method into POST.

 Thanks to the choices we made earlier we can achieve the goal just by changing a few lines in the get_query_result function.

-Let’s see the new function:
+Let’s see a new function:

 def get_query_result(s, sqli_blind_url, query, *args):